KhushiAgarwal15/KhushiAgarwal15/README.md

 * 🌍  I'm based in Uttar Pradesh, India
 * ✉️  You can contact me at [khuaga2003@gmail.com](mailto:khuaga2003@gmail.com)
-* 🧠  I'm learning Firebase
+* 🧠  I'm learning React
-* 🤝  I'm open to collaborating on Android Projects
+* 🤝  I'm open to collaborating on WebDev Projects

 ### Skills